 Has cognitive capabilities and automates processes involving unstructured data and documents, including images, PDFs, emails, Word documents, and more.

 When comparing IPA and RPA, it’s worth reviewing the technologies that IPA supports (and which RPA platforms do not), including:

 With these capabilities, an unstructured data automation platform can learn over time, gaining cognitive capabilities to handle some human-like decision-making applied to all sorts of document-based processes.
-For example, for insurance claims analysis, an unstructured data platform can quickly examine thousands of claims and identify those that may indicate fraud.
+For example, for insurance claims automation, an unstructured data platform can quickly examine thousands of claims and identify those that may indicate fraud.
 For titles and deeds, intelligent automation can extract the relevant data from these documents regardless of the varying formats used by different states and counties.

 In summary, customers should be thinking in terms of IPA and RPA as complementary – again, as a form of intelligent automation RPA.
 An intelligent automation platform translates the unstructured data into structured data to plug back into the RPA platform.
 Now you’ve got an intelligent RPA solution that can deliver unstructured data automation.

 It’s a powerful combination that can apply to many common back-office use cases in insurance, including property and casualty and life insurance; financial services and commercial banking; commercial real estate; legal & compliance, sales & support, general operations, and more.

 Robotic Process Automation Explained

 RPA platforms automate repetitive tasks to make a process less labor-intensive for humans.
 They work well with deterministic business processes that involve structured data; in other words, where the process is exactly the same every time and where data is in well-defined fields, such as a spreadsheet.
 The process also must not require any human judgment, instead working strictly on “if/then” scenarios.